Meet Our Team

 Melinda Thiessen Spencer

-Melinda Spencer is the technical education and outreach specialist for the Green Transportation Program.
-Emphasizing plain language and user-centered design, Spencer has worked since 1984 as a technical writer and editor, stakeholder involvement specialist, instructional designer, web content developer, and health risk communication specialist at Superfund sites.
-She holds a B.S. in biology/pre-med from the University of California, Davis; a master's degree in technical and scientific communication from Miami University, Ohio; and a master's degree in international peace studies from Trinity College, Dublin, Ireland.
+Melinda Spencer is the technical education and outreach specialist for Washington’s Green Transportation Program.
+Since 1984, Spencer has embraced plain language and user-centered design to present complex technical information so it empowers people to make informed decisions.
+She has worked as a technical writer, editor, and stakeholder involvement specialist in environmental consulting; instructional designer and web content developer at Microsoft, WA State Dept. of Natural Resources, and other private and public entities; health risk communication specialist at Superfund sites; and contributing writer and editor of technical and scientific textbooks.
+Spencer holds a B.S. in biology/pre-med from the University of California, Davis; a master’s degree in technical and scientific communication from Miami University, Ohio; and a master’s degree in international peace studies from Trinity College, Dublin, Ireland.

 Mike Steele